Snapper Carr: Hourman

 Throughout the run of Hourman, Snapper is subjected to a wide range of horrors and bad experiences.
 Snapper is turned into an android by Amazo after Amazo gains the ability to not just capture a person's super-powers but their humanity as well.
 Starro is injured, and Hourman reverses the "humanization" effect.
-In a tie-in to the "Day of Judgment" cross-over and one-off, Snapper fantasizes about two alternative futures—one in which he never betrays the Justice League and becomes a super-hero, and one in which he betrays them and becomes a washed-up alcoholic.
+In a tie-in to "Day of Judgment", Snapper fantasizes about two alternative futures—one in which he never betrays the Justice League and becomes a super-hero, and one in which he betrays them and becomes a washed-up alcoholic.
 Snapper is able to deduce that demons are harassing him and his friends, causing these fantasies, and he not only gets rid of the demons but convinces one of them to reject evil and become good by (feeding it cheesecake).
 Shortly thereafter, Snapper Carr and his friends are accidentally trapped aboard Hourman's timeship for months, nearly going insane.
 After being freed, Snapper is kidnapped by demons and tortured for several days, but is freed by Hourman.
 Snapper is shown suffering from severe depression after this experience.
 Hourman asks Snapper to tell him about his time with the Justice League, and in flashback Snapper relates the events of Justice League of America #77.
 The reader learns that Snapper regrets quitting the Justice League, and that Bethany divorced him because Snapper felt he wasn't good enough for her.
 Hourman says that Snapper fights for the common man, and that's what people like about him.
 This lifts Snapper out of his depression.
 Amazo returns and appears to kill Snapper Carr.
 The reader learns, however, that Snapper is not dead but back in time, caught in a loop where he is forced to relive the loss of his hands over and over.
 Hourman merges his body with Amazo's, and is able to retrieve Snapper from the time-loop.
 Realizing he's learned as much about being human as he can, Hourman decides to return to the 853rd century.
 He takes Snapper and his other friends aboard the timeship for some travel and fun, but Hourman suddenly vanishes from the craft and it crashes on an asteroid.
 After a few days pass, Hourman returns to the timeship, drops Snapper and his friends off at Happy Harbor, and leaves.